top of page

 FHA loan requirements in Tennessee

-Other requirements that you'll need to meet include completing an FHA appraisal and utilizing your new home as a primary residence for a minimum of twelve months.
+You'll also need to have a home appraisal completed and agree to utilize your new home as a primary residence for a minimum of twelve months.

-Just like the rest of the country, Tennessee has FHA loan limits that are established at the county level.
+Tennessee FHA loan limits that are established at the county level.
 These loan limits are established individually for four different types of properties:

 1. Single-family homes